Minar0/GlitchOS/README.md

 ========

 Modern day virtual assistants are a front end to their respective companies backend servers.
 This can be a privacy concern as user data is stored and sold without their control

-GlitchOS is an open-source offline virtual assistant designed to replace these virtual assistants with an application that is ran fully on-device.
+Glitch is an open-source offline virtual assistant designed to replace these virtual assistants with an application that is ran fully on-device.

 Features